evertramos/docker-portainer-letsencrypt/.github/README.md

 ```

 > If you run only `docker-compose up -d` you will be prompted to set your admin passowrd when accessing your browser.

+> This container must be in a network connected to your webproxy containers or use the same network of the webproxy.

 > Please keep in mind that when starting for the first time it may take a few moments (even a couple minutes) to get your Let's Encrypt certificates generated.